 Where the facts of the case appear to call for disciplinary action, the Clerk to the Council will decide whether the misdemeanour amounts to misconduct or gross misconduct.
 The appropriate procedure will then be followed.

-If the outcome of the informal discussion is that an improvement is required, the employee will be advised that he or she is being given a verbal warning.
+If the outcome of the informal discussion is that an improvement is required, the employee will be advised that they are being given a verbal warning.

 It is important that the employee knows how conduct will be reviewed and over what period.
-In addition, he or she must be aware of the consequences of a lack of improvement or if further misconduct occurs.
+In addition, they must be made aware of the consequences of a lack of improvement or if further misconduct occurs.

 A note giving details of the verbal warning will be retained on file and a copy given to the employee who should confirm its receipt in writing.